-Interviews are designed for companies to look at you, in more detail than can ever be put in your resume.
+Interviews are designed for companies to assess your suitability for a job in more detail than can ever be put in your resume.
 They will be making a lot of decisions including whether you have the right attitude to work, how you will fit into their company or team and whether your skills and experience are right for the vacancy they have.
-You need to be able to show all these things in a limited amount of time and leave the Interviewer with the impression - ‘This is the person I need!’
+You need to be able to show all these things in a limited amount of time and leave the Interviewer with the impression – ‘This is the person I need!’

 Some tips to help you succeed in your interview…

 - Be positive and enthusiastic.
 You need to show them you can do the job, that you want the job and that you will fit in.
 A firm handshake is a great start and eye contact shows you are confident